The Legal Excellence Program for Articling Students - Montreal

 Aboriginal Law Directorate

 This directorate is responsible for civil legal proceedings instituted in Quebec and involving questions of aboriginal law.
 It handles litigation arising under the James Bay and Northern Quebec Agreement, aboriginal and title claims, and applications under the Indian Act.
-It also defends the interests of the federal government before the Specific Claims Tribunal as well as in residential school claims in Quebec.
+It also defends the interests of the Federal Government before the Specific Claims Tribunal as well as in residential school claims in Quebec.

 Regulatory Law Directorate

 The Regulatory Law Directorate assumes the conduct of litigation involving twenty federal departments and agencies present in Quebec.
-Although we are by definition generalists, we specialize in the areas of civil liability, class actions, customs and excise duties, extradition and labor law.
+Although we are by definition generalists, we specialize in the areas of civil liability, class actions, customs and excise duties, extradition and labour law.
 From our Montreal and Ottawa offices, we represent the client departments and agencies in superior and federal courts, and other tribunals.

 Our legal counsels represent the Crown in many cases that mark our society.
 We represented the Crown in the secondhand smoke in prisons matter as well as in the litigation that followed the Commission of Inquiry into the sponsorship scandal, and the Reference on the Assisted Human Reproduction Act.
 We currently represent the Crown in several key areas including the class action on tobacco, the Charbonneau Commission, the arms registry, and the most recent issue of the Employment Insurance fund surplus.